jim-conner/complex-data-example/README.md

 ```

 ## TODO (Click the links for Videos and Notes)
+In this example, we have users and groups.
+There are several parts that we need to merge the data together to get it to the UI.

 1. [On Home View show all of the groups and the users that are in each group.](./markdown/1.md)
 1. [Get the count of each user's groups and add to table](./markdown/2.md)
 1. [Get the count of users in each group and add to table](./markdown/3.md)